sifive/freedom-metal/doc/mee-spec.md

 that the given function will be called every time the given clock's rate has been changed.

+### Timer Interface

+The timer interface allows for access of various timers values in the system.
+Timers are defined by a pointer to a `struct mee_timer`, the contents of which is implementation defined.
+Users of the timer interface must call the functions defined below in order to interact with a `struct mee_timer *`.

+Note that no mechanism for obtaining a pointer to a `struct mee_timer` has been defined, making it impossible to call any of these functions without invoking implementation-defined behavior.

+#### `int mee_timer_get_cyclecount(int hartid, unsigned long long *mcc)`

+Returns the cpu machine cycle count of a given hartid.

+#### `int mee_timer_get_timebase_frequency(int hartid, unsigned long long *timebase)`

+Returns the timebase frequency of a given hartid, s.t a time elapse duration can determined.
+For example, a timebase frequency of 1000000 (1MHz) will have each cycle count of 1s.

+#### `void mee_timer_init(const struct mee_timer *timer, unsigned long long timebase)`

+Setup the timebase frequency for a given timer, in Hz.

 ### Power Control Interface

 The MEE defines a mechanism to control the power state of a given